OctoPrint/octoprint.org/blog/news/_posts/2018-09-03-safe-remote-access.md

 </strong>
 </p>
 <p>
-Other than this blog post it will be kept up to date.
+This blog post will no longer be updated, please refer to the list.
 </p>
 </div>